Frequently Asked Questions

 This is due to your mail domain restricting .html attachments.
 You can either contact your organizations mail administrators to have them enable the receiving of .html attachments globally or at least from the Alaska.gov domain, or you can contact the sender and attempt to find another means of transporting the data.

-As it’s noted on the bottom of your notification message, if you’d prefer to receive these communications un-encrypted please contact the State of Alaska Service Center and request “that a TLS connection be configured for your email domain.”
-You’ll need to provide the Service Center with the domain information for which you receive email, such as email@example.com.
+If you use a shared email domain like, yahoo.com, gmail.com, gci.net, etc, you cannot avoid the State of Alaska Secure eMail system.
+If you use a dedicated email domain, working with your email administrators, we can attempt to establish a mandatory TLS agreement between email domains.
+A successful mandatory TLS agreement between domains ensures that mail is encrypted during transport from sender domain to recipient domain, and meets the State of Alaska's requirement for protecting personally identifiable information contained in email communications.
+As it's noted on the bottom of your notification message, if you'd prefer to configure a mandatory TLS agreement, please contact the State of Alaska Service Center and request 'that a TLS connection be configured for your email domain.'
+You'll need to provide the Service Center with the domain information for which you receive email, such as firstname.lastname@example.org.

 What is a Secure Envelope / Message / Email?